A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Introduction

 \begin{assumption} Throughout this article, we assume the following constraints on the parameters $\alpha$, $m_1$, $m_2$, $\gamma$ and $|\fs|$: \begin{itemize} \item $0<\alpha m_1,\alpha m_2< |\fs|$\;, \item $\alpha(m_1+m_2)\leq |\fs| + 2\gamma$\;, \item $0<\gamma \leq \frac{|\fs|}{2}$\;. \end{itemize} \end{assumption}

-\begin{remark} The first two assumptions are natural scaling constraints from \cite[Appendix]{HQ}.
+\begin{rmk} The first two assumptions are natural scaling constraints from \cite[Appendix]{HQ}.
 The additional technical assumption for $\gamma$ is used in the proof of Lemmas~\ref{le:region_smallness_int1} and~\ref{le:region_smallness_int2}.
-All relevant objects in KPZ and $\Phi^4_3$ satisfy all three constraints. \end{remark}
+All relevant objects in KPZ and $\Phi^4_3$ satisfy all three constraints. \end{rmk}